pygmystack/pygmy-legacy/docs/troubleshooting.md

         Error starting userland proxy: listen tcp 0.0.0.0:53: bind: address already in use
         Error: failed to start containers: amazeeio-dnsmasq

-You are probably on Ubuntu and the by default started DNS server by Ubuntu conflicts with the one we provide with `pygmy`.
-The resolution depends on Ubuntu version.
+You are probably on Ubuntu when the default DNS server started by Ubuntu conflicts with the one we provide in `pygmy`.
+The resolution depends on OS distro and version.

 #### Ubuntu before 18.04
 You should disable it, see here: http://askubuntu.com/a/233223 (no worries, the default started DNS server is actually not used, so it's safe to disable it).